ready4-dev/ready4web/content/en/docs/Getting-started/Implementation/Syntax/index.en.md

 ## Motivation

-Transparency is one of the underpinning principles of ethical modelling practice.
-One way to improve the transparency of computational health economic models (such as those we are developing [in youth mental health](https://readyforwhatsnext.org)) is to ensure that the [programs implementing model analyses](https://readyforwhatsnext.org/docs/model/analyses/) can be meaningfully inspected by readers with different levels of technical expertise.
-Even non-technical readers should be able to follow the high-level logic implemented by model algorithms.
-If multiple analysis programs are written using a common simplified syntax then reviewers of those programs need to contend with relatively fewer new concepts.
+To be used in health economic analyses, model modules need to be called using a programming syntax.
+Ideally that syntax should be relatively simple, with the name and description of each command reliably communicating the category of operations it performs.

 ## Implementation

-`ready4` provides a simple syntax that can be consistently applied to attach algorithms (methods) to [model modules](https://www.ready4-dev.com/docs/framework/implementation/modularity/).
-It does so by taking advantage of the [abstraction and polymorphism features of Object Oriented Programing](https://www.ready4-dev.com/docs/framework/implementation/paradigm/object-oriented/#transparent-computational-models) and R's use of generic functions.
-Generic functions don't implement algorithms themselves - their most salient features are a name and a high level description of the type of task that any method associated with that generic should perform.
-Whenever a developer creates a method for [classes that use R's S4 and S3 systems (the types used for model modules and sub-modules)](https://www.ready4-dev.com/docs/framework/implementation/modularity/#implementation), they can associate that method with the generic that has a description that is the best match for the algorithm being implemented.
+`ready4` provides a simple syntax that is used by all model modules developed with the [`ready4` framework](https://www.ready4-dev.com/).

-### Available generics
+## Use

-A table that summarises the latest `ready4` syntax can be ingested from a periodically updated database using `get_methods_tb`.
+A table that itemises `ready4` commands along with examples of how these commands are used can be ingested from a periodically updated database using `get_methods_tb`.
+In the below example we will search for examples of where that syntax has been used by modules from the [readyforwhatsnext model](https://readyforwhatsnext.org/).
+The value supplied to the `gh_repo_1L_chr` argument specifies the repository in which a dataset of readyforwhatsnext module libraries is stored.

 <div class="highlight">